 The Laidlaw scholars at Cornell are diving into a world of research.
 Over the first summer of the program, 24 Cornellians selected for the prestigious international program completed research projects on topics ranging from migration and big data to entomology, engineering communications and animal science.

 Launched at Cornell in April 2021, the Laidlaw Undergraduate Leadership and Research Program promotes ethical leadership and international research for students at 13 universities.
 Administered by the Mario Einaudi Center for International Studies, Einaudi’s faculty connections and international focus connect Laidlaw scholars with mentors, global projects and opportunities for training and support.

-Jane Marie Law, professor of Asian studies in the College of Arts and Sciences, mentors three Laidlaw scholars—Melanie Marshall ’24, Maiko Sein ’23 and Christopher Betancourt ’24 —on individual projects that explore topics such as sustainability, food insecurity, and architecture.
+Jane Marie Law, professor of Asian studies in the College of Arts and Sciences, mentors three Laidlaw scholars—Melanie Marshall ’24, Maiko Sein ’23 and Christopher Rivera ’24 —on individual projects that explore topics such as sustainability, food insecurity, and architecture.
 Law's own research explores the intersections between religion and ecologically sustainable practices.

 “The Laidlaw Scholars Program enabled me to extend my teaching to areas that encompass the work I do outside the classroom,” Law said.
-Marshall and Betancourt, students in the College of Agriculture and Life Science (CALS), looked closely at issues of food security and food production, while Sein, an architecture student with the School of Architecture, Art and Planning, studied barn houses in central New York.
+Marshall and Rivera, students in the College of Agriculture and Life Science (CALS), looked closely at issues of food security and food production, while Sein, an architecture student with the School of Architecture, Art and Planning, studied barn houses in central New York.